Sairaj1414/100hires-project/playbook/b2b-saas-youtube-playbook.md

 ---

-# Where Experts Disagree
+# # Where Experts Disagree

 One of the objectives of this project was not simply to collect expert opinions, but to evaluate conflicting recommendations and determine which approach is most appropriate for founder-led B2B SaaS companies.

-The following disagreements appeared repeatedly across the researched experts.
+The following disagreements represent either direct differences between researched experts or contrasts between the dominant recommendation from my research and widely adopted industry practices.
+Where my repository did not contain a direct opposing expert, I have explicitly stated that limitation rather than inventing one.

 ---